rlaugier/nifits/README.md

 # A standard to handle nulling interferometry data

+## This project includes a branch of the OIFITS package from Paul Boley

+See the original repo [here](https://github.com/pboley/oifits).

 ## Spirit

 This data standard aims to facilitate the exchange of nulling interferometry data and the proliferation of nulling data reduction methods among the community.
 It should make available all the instrumental information necessary to deploy the most advanced data reduction algorithms.
 It should be suitable to hold the raw data (to the exception of detector data) for reduction, or the reduced and co-added data for interpretation.